verena-diersch/Python-online-grocery-store/README.md

 This is a student project I did in my data analytics bootcamp.
 Using Python and relevant libraries (pandas, matplotlib, scipy, and seaborn) I

-- did data consistency checks
+- did data consistency checks,
-- merged and exported dataframes
+- merged and exported dataframes,
-- derived new variables using if-statements, user-defined functions, loc()-functions and for-loops
+- derived new variables using if-statements, user-defined functions, loc()-functions and for-loops,
-- created flags
+- created flags,
-- created summary columns (descriptive statistics) using groupby()
+- created summary columns (descriptive statistics) using groupby(),
-- analyzed order behavior of different customer groups
+- analyzed order behavior of different customer groups,
-- plotted charts (histograms, bar-charts, scatterplots, line-charts)
+- and plotted charts (histograms, bar-charts, scatterplots, line-charts).

 The project brief can be found elsewhere in this repository.